pyrenaicus/color-themes/README.md

 ## TODO

-- Create color themes with variable number of colors (btw 3 and 12)
+Right now the app is a minimal working solution developed during a 2 weeks sprint.
+To keep on adding functionality like:

 - Keep a record of favorite color themes, save it to localStorage
 - pass color codes to URL search string with react router, so you can share a color theme by sharing a url
+- Create color themes with variable number (btw 3 and 12) of colors.
+This will require a rewrite of almost everything.

 ## CREDITS